liu-jing-yi/chemsmart/docs/source/orca_submitorcadirectinput.rst

 **********************************

 This option allows you to run pre-prepared ORCA input files directly without any modifications by ChemSmart.
+Additional files required for the calculation can be specified in the ``inp`` file, and  should be included in the same directory as the ``.inp`` file.

 .. code:: console